jhnnsnk/nest-desktop/online-services/helmholtz-cloud.rst

    #.
 Go to NEST Desktop Service.

    #.
-Login with your Helmholtz ID or via your Uni account via Helmholtz AAI.
+Login with your uni account via Helmholtz AAI.